jlgerber/jlgerber.github.io/pages/languages/rust/gtk/gtk.md

 ```

 # Bringing Window to the Front
 After creating an application, you probably want the main window to raise to the front.
 This can be achieved by calling `present()` on the window.
+WHOOPS.
+The following code makes it impossible to access menu items.
+Dont do this until they fix the bug.

 ```rust
 let application = Application::new(